-SDG is a newer sustainability scoring concept initiated in 2015, which has been driven by the Division for Sustainable Development Goals (DSDG) in the United Nations Department of Economic and Social Affairs (UNDESA).
+SDG is a sustainability scoring concept which has been driven by the Division for Sustainable Development Goals (DSDG) in the United Nations Department of Economic and Social Affairs (UNDESA).
 The 17 Sustainable Development Goals aim to promote the well-being of the planet and people worldwide now and for generations to come.